Introduction to the database

 The sheet is composed of several tabs named after those in the database.

-Click on the relevant one and use the filters to search if the item you are going to create already exists or not.
+Click on the relevant tab and use the filters to check if the item you are going to create already exists.

-If the item does not already exist, you must give it a unique key number (UK).
-This will prevent from duplicates and give every entry a single identification code.
+If the item does not already exist, you must assign it a unique key number (UK).
+This will prevent duplicates and give every entry a single identification code.

-To do so, use the first available UK in the relevant tab of the ‘TIMMA DATABASE CODES’ sheet and fill the corresponding cells.
-Make sure that there are no filters at this moment as this could cause duplicates.
+To do so, use the first available UK in the relevant tab of the ‘TIMMA DATABASE CODES’ sheet and fill in the corresponding cells.
+Make sure that there are no active filters at this moment, as this could cause duplicates.

 Example: the first location item is given the following information